Be careful what you ask for!

 Ask yourself some simple questions today:

-What am I insisting on just because I think I know best?
+What am I insisting on because I believe I know best?

-Am I seeking counsel from anyone wiser then myself in this matter?
+Am I seeking counsel from anyone wiser than myself in this matter?

 Do you sense that the Holy Spirit is telling you to back off?